anmolvj/Notes-By-Anmol/src/pages/my-story/index.md

 headshotImg: /img/DSCF8401.jpeg
 greeting: Who is this guy❓
 ---
-👋Hey, my name is Anmol Vijayvargiya.
+👋Hey, my name is **Anmol Vijayvargiya**.
 Welcome to my notebook on the open internet.

 Few facts about me